-Since we cover EU member states, we distinguish between two empirically relevant sub-categories: non-national EU citizens (Second Country Nationals: SCNs) and Third Country Nationals (TCNs).
-We thus develop separate indicators, which we subsequently combine.
+For EU member states, we distinguish between two empirically relevant subcategories: non-national EU citizens (Second Country Nationals: SCNs) and Third Country Nationals (TCNs).
+For these countries we thus develop separate indicators, which we subsequently combine.
 Arrangements for special nationalities are only included in the TCN indicator score; SCNs can always be expected to be treated equally.
 This way we avoid averaging between overlapping categories of all TCNs and special nationality TCNs.